-- Positive attitudes to reading and writing are fostered through carefully designed teaching activities and classroom provision.
+Reading is at the heart of our curriculum and we endeavour to expose children to a variety of texts, often linked with their topics or wider curriculum learning, depicting rich characters and diverse cultures.
 The need for children to enjoy reading and actively choose to read for different purposes informs this provision.
-Reading celebrations such as World Book day, poetry days and half termly reading assemblies are used to emphasize the importance of reading and encourage children to read at home, both with their parents and independently.
+Reading celebrations such as World Book Day, poetry days and half termly reading assemblies are used to emphasise the importance of reading and encourage children to read at home, both with their parents and independently.

 Quality texts, in a range of different styles and formats, are used to inspire, motivate and model language choices for children and encourage them to explore how to communicate their ideas.
 Positive attitudes to reading and writing are fostered through carefully designed teaching activities and classroom provision; these may be discreet or cross-curricular, but they always build on prior knowledge and previous learning.
 We aim to make every lesson a language lesson, introducing new vocabulary and devising opportunities for children to explore etymology and manipulate the morphology of the language we come across.

 The teaching of English at Storrington Primary School is considered, consistent and rigorous to ensure progress throughout the school.
 Reading, writing, speaking, listening, handwriting and spelling are taught discreetly, at an appropriate level, for children to develop into confident, independent and reflective learners of English literature and language.

 At Storrington Primary School, we teach phonics using the Read Write Inc. scheme.
 This is a systematic way of teaching that builds on the children’s skills and teaches them to segment words into their separate phonemes (sounds) and blend them together to read the whole word.

 We use Fred the Frog to help teach these skills.